ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-26-know-software-development-process.md

     - General
 ---

-In our previous post we’ve covered the topic of [choosing the right outsourcing provider](http://www.issart.com/blog/outsourcing-software-development-choosing-right-provider/).
+In our previous post we've covered the topic of [choosing the right outsourcing provider](http://www.issart.com/blog/outsourcing-software-development-choosing-right-provider/).
 Now, with that knowledge in mind, we can dive deeper into software development process itself.

 As an experienced provider featured among [Eastern Europe Software Development Companies](https://www.softwaredevelopmentcompany.co/software-development-companies-eastern-europe/), we are happy to provide you with a brief overview of software development methodologies and cover the common software development process stages together with the challenges each of them can bring to you.